- Use of the Skat

 The scoring of Grand Hand (which is derived from the game Skat) is slightly elaborate.
 The "base value" is 24 and this is multiplied by a multiplier consisting of the following elements:

-- 1 for each matador (with or against)
+- 1 for each matador (with or without)

 - 2 for game* (always counted)